mzanetti79/LaboratoryOfComputationalPhysics/README.md

 Now you `master` and `DEV_BRANCH_NAME` are the identical, work on the latter will tracked and later committed.

-  * Define mzanetti79's repo as the upstream repository, check that actually succeeded and get (fetch) the updates that have been done on the remote repository:

-`git remote add upstream https://github.com/mzanetti79/LaboratoryOfComputationalPhysics.git`

-`git remote -v`

-`git fetch upstream`

 ### Standard development cycle